Widiskel/t3rn-bridge-bot/README.md

 ## NOTE

+You can configure amount to swap on config file

 If you did'nt get BRN Point, change the config OP or ARB RAWDATA with yours.
 Where to get it ? do manual TX from ARB to OP or OP to ARB, and go to explorer and copy the Input Data as HEX.

 ## CONTRIBUTE